avier99/ossh/README.md

 - Store passwords
 - Sync to a cloud or require an account
 - Touch anything outside `~/.ssh/`
-- Replace `ssh` — it wraps native SSH end-to-end.
+- Replace `ssh`.
+It wraps native SSH end-to-end.
 Delete ossh tomorrow and everything it created still works with plain `ssh`.

 ---